Skip to content

 1. Cut-off Wheel Abrasive

-The cut-off wheels are also recognized as self-sharpening abrasive.
-Cut-off wheels are mainly used for hard materials such as metal, stone, concrete, etc. It is known for fast cutting tools and perfection and has a long life as well.
+The cut-off wheels are also recognized as self-sharpening abrasives.
+Cut-off wheels are mainly used for hard materials such as metal, stone, concrete, etc. It is known as a cutting tool and perfection and has a long life as well.
 These wheels are ideal for processing, servicing, repair, and general industrial applications of metals.

 2. Mounted Point Abrasives

-Mounted points abrasives are little grinding wheels that are bonded over a mandrel.
+Mounted point abrasives are little grinding wheels that are bonded over a mandrel.
 It comes in various shapes and sizes, with abrasive grains, rubberized plastic, and felt.

 In the manufacturing process, mounted point abrasive is used primarily for deburring applications.
-It is ideal for detailing and finishing, including in machine gears, in congested areas.
+It is ideal for detailing and finishing, including in machine gears and congested areas.
 A die grinder, straight shaft grinder, or hand-held rotary tools are paired with it.

 3. Sanding Paper (SandPaper Sheets)

-They are suitable for both hand sanding and power sanding too.
-The most common form of sanding paper is Emery, Zirconium Alumina, Ceramic Alumina, Aluminum oxide, and garnet.
+They are suitable for both hand sanding and power sanding.
+The most common forms of sanding paper are Emery, Zirconium Alumina, Ceramic Alumina, Aluminum oxide, and garnet.

 4. Grinding Wheel Abrasive